JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/clamp.rst

 Description
 -----------

-This node is used to make sure a value is within a certain range.
-Any value out of the defined range will be clamped / clipped to the *Min* or *Max* value.
+This node is used to make sure a value is in a certain range.
+Any value out of the defined range will be clamped / clipped to the maximum or minimum value.

 .. image:: clamp_node.png